SupraTHICC/homelab-setup/README.md

 [Note:](https://docs.linuxserver.io/general/understanding-puid-and-pgid/) `Using the PUID and PGID allows our containers to map the container's internal user to a user on the host machine.`
 TZ identifiers can be found [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List)

-Once you've add your information and you're ready to start the container, click on "Deploy the stack".
+Once you've added your information and you're ready to start the container, click on "Deploy the stack".
 We need to now setup our indexers in Prowlarr, you can find a more in-depth guide [here](https://wiki.servarr.com/prowlarr/quick-start-guide), to do that go to `http://serverIP:9696` and you should see something similar to this:

 ![prowlarr](https://github.com/SupraTHICC/homelab-setup/assets/92880114/c86857ed-010b-4a47-9dba-0128db244726)